noble-g/Danny-s-Diner/README.md

 from promo_cte
 group by customer_id
 ;
 ```

 ### Bonus Question
 A. ####Join All The Things
-From the data given so far, create a tablethat'll have the columns:
+From the data given so far, create a table that'll have the columns:
 * `customer_id`
 * `order_date`
 * `product_name`